angulardart/site-angulardart/src/angular/guide/forms.md

 As users enter form data, we'll capture their changes and update an instance of a model.
 We can't lay out the form until we know what the model looks like.

-A model can be as simple as a "property bag" that holds facts about a thing of application importance.
+A model can be as simple as a "property bag" that holds facts about a thing of importance for the app.
 That describes well our `Hero` class with its three required fields (`id`, `name`, `power`) and one optional field (`alterEgo`).